joshiyukta16/Binding_And_Beyond_Docking_Molecular_study_on_EGFR_mutations_in_lung_cancer-/README.md

 # Binding_And_Beyond_Docking_Molecular_study_on_EGFR_mutations_in_lung_cancer-

 ## 📄 License
 This repository has been created for academic and portfolio purposes.
+Commercial use is not permitted.
 The project report, documentation, figures, and other original content are licensed under the **Creative Commons Attribution–NonCommercial 4.0 International (CC BY-NC 4.0)** License.

 ---